- Dan Mckean, Product Manager

 Each Engineering Manager of the teams in the org is responsible for sending out a status update once a month.

-To stay aligned as an organization we share our priorities for the week in the #enablement-leadership channel on Mondays.
+To stay aligned as an organization we share our priorities for the week in the #enablement-staff channel on Mondays.
 On Fridays a reminder is sent to the same channel prompting the team with the following:

 - What updates do you have on our OKRs